OKRs vs. KPIs: What we'll explore

 OKRs and KPIs connected to your broader company strategy ensure employees are working toward the organization's priorities, facilitating steady, ongoing progress toward short and long-term goals.

-2. Limit the number of OKRs and KPIs
+2. Limit your number of OKRs and KPIs

 Limiting OKRs and KPIs simplifies their management by making them less time-consuming, erasing any confusion on company priorities, and ensuring adequate resource use.